omarzdat/omarzdat.github.io/README.md

 * Become an Ambassador - *This page carried over from one of the sitemaps but I do not seem to see it on the website*
 * [Volunteer with Us](https://omarzdat.github.io/volunteer-page-wireframe.html) - *Motivational content, full volunteer signup workflow and testimonials*
 * [Our Events](https://omarzdat.github.io/events-page-wireframe.html) - *Event repository, displays upcoming, and past events.
 Each event has a page of its own to manage signups, or communicate important details*

-## Pages with Incomplete Status

-The following pages are noted as having "initial pages" status and may need further development:

-* Pregnancy Myths - current status: initial pages